 Our pilot controlling burners

 Am quite tall guy and basket didn’t have too much head room for me.
 When pilot released all four burners simultaneously, I silently thanked myself of having a short hair!
-Otherwise it might have been cartoon-like sight when leaving the basket, a black smoldering mess top of my head 🙂
+Otherwise it might have been cartoon-like sight when leaving the basket, a black smouldering mess top of my head 🙂

 Passengers mainly focus taking photos of spectacular postcard views: canyons coloured by early morning light, other balloons in horizon making small solar eclipses with the rising sun, and ofcourse: the selfies.